 Notes

-- Make the meatballs the same size for even cooking.
-To make the perfect meatballs, use a small ice cream scoop or kitchen scale to get them the same size.
+- Make sure the meatballs are all the same size for even cooking.
+Use a small ice cream scoop or kitchen scale to measure out equal-sized meatballs.

 Nutrition